manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 </br>

 <a name="NaïveApproach"></a>**Naïve Approach (Machine Learning Score Component 1)**
-- Parses the Sample metadata file (.xlsx), UniProt File, Canonical transcripts file, Candidate Gene file(s) & Interactome file
+- Parses the Sample metadata file (.xlsx), UniProt File, Canonical transcripts file, Candidate Gene file(s), Interactome file and GTEX File
 - Checks the number of Interactors for each gene
 - Checks the number of Interactors that are known candidate genes
 - Next, applies Fisher's Exact test to compute P-values